autofac/Documentation/docs/advanced/concurrency.rst

 Component Registration
 ----------------------

-``ContainerBuilder`` and ``ComponentRegistryBuilder`` **are not thread-safe** and is designed to be used only on a single thread at the time the application starts up.
+``ContainerBuilder`` and ``ComponentRegistryBuilder`` **are not thread-safe** and are designed to be used only on a single thread at the time the application starts up.
 This is the most common scenario and works for almost all applications.

 Service Resolution
 ------------------